joshua-gould/aicspylibczi/README.md

 ## Usage

-For example usage, see [`sample.py`](sample.py).
+For example usage, see the [`Example_Usage.ipynb`](Example_Usage.ipynb).
-In the first example, replace `test.czi` with your own CZI file containing scenes.
-In the second example, replace `test2.czi` with your own CZI file containing grayscale or BGR48 image data.
-The latter is a more generic reader for reading and assembling all subblocks.
+To try out the notebook you need to launch `jupyter notebook` and then open the `Example_usage.ipynb` This shows how to work with a standard CZI file and a Mosaic CZI file.

 ## Documentation